 1. Get great gear.
 When you have kids, odds are you will be camping way more than you ever thought.
 Not only will you go on solo family trips but there will be camp outs with school, Boy or Girl Scouts and out in the backyard.
 While you can rent gear such as a tent, you should really just invest in one.
-You’ll also need sleeping bags, sleeping mats, camping chairs and cooking/dining supplies.
+You’ll also need sleeping bags, sleeping mats (or cots), camping chairs and cooking/dining supplies.
 While you’re at it, you might want to check out some of the super cool camping gear that’s on the market these days, like the Kid-O-Bunk (a portable bunk bed), really adorable sleeping bags and items like this whimsical log pillow.
 Bringing the cuteness factor can really help in getting kids on board.

 2. Be prepared.
 For reals!
 You’ll be out in the boondocks, occasionally right smack dab in the middle of nowhere, and you’ll want to have all the necessary items.
 These must-haves include a first aid kit (with your kid’s favorite character Band-Aids, ‘natch), bug repellent, extra water, sun hats, sunscreen, flashlights and all your medications.
 You should also bring along an external phone charger, in case your phone battery peters out and you need to get in contact with the outside world.